How to Sleep with Tinnitus: Best Strategies

 cpap mask over sound waves showing tinnitus and sleep apnea

+Sleep apnea is not directly responsible for creating the tinnitus sound, but through indirect mechanisms, it can make an existing tinnitus much worse.
 OSA involves repeated episodes of blocked breathing during sleep, leading to decreased brain oxygen, sleep disruption, and brain hyperactivity—all of which can worsen tinnitus perception.
-The combination of poor sleep quality and intermittent drops in oxygen can contribute to brain inflammation, a fight or flight response, and increased tinnitus-related distress.
+The combination of poor sleep quality and intermittent oxygen drops can contribute to brain inflammation, a fight-or-flight response (sympathetic overactivation), and increased tinnitus-related distress.

 Since both conditions feed into each other, treating OSA can often improve tinnitus symptoms.
 Effective interventions include: